boryspaulewicz/bhsdtr/Readme.md

 Note also that adding the *init_r = l* where l < 2 argument to the *stan* function call limits the range of initial values to (-l, l) instead of the default range (-2, 2).
-This really helps with all the link functions, because a value close to 2 (or -2) is often well outside the range of reasonable values for some of the gamma/delta parameters.
+This helps with all the link functions, because a value close to 2 (or -2) is often well outside the range of reasonable values for some of the gamma/delta parameters.

 Anyway, the unconstrained gamma vector can be mapped to the ordered criteria vector in many useful ways.
-Note that the main criterion (the K/2 threshold) considered in isolation is an uncostrained parameter.
+Note that the main criterion (the K/2 threshold) considered in isolation is an unconstrained parameter.
 The rest of the criteria can be represented as log-distances between criteria or as log-ratios of distances between criteria.
 For example, the K/2+1 criterion can be represented as